-The hypothesis behind this proposal that increment of the shear force can be applied locally in highly active multicellular monolayers and in such way to determine “hot spots” for defect unbinding.
-We assume that cell flows could be converged trough substrate geometry (i.e., cell-repelling patterns and substrate curvature) without using confinement.
-If true, it would allow (1) to define defect unbinding positions and orientation, (2) to design multi-defect patterns, and (3) to control multicellular transport.
+The hypothesis behind this proposal is that increments of shear force can be applied locally in highly active multicellular monolayers in such a way that “hot spots” of defect unbinding can be identified.
+We assume that cell flows could converge through substrate geometry (i.e., cell-repelling patterns and substrate curvature) without using confinement.
+If true, this would allow us to: (1) define defect unbinding positions and orientation; (2) design multi-defect patterns; and (3) control multicellular transport.